 By: admin | Posted on: January 23, 2018

 I recently had an enquiry regarding a small puddle on a hallway floor, which was presumed to be a penetrating damp issue.
 On quizzing my client it was also noted that this was mainly observed first thing in the morning, and also sometimes when there was no rain present during the night.
-I was asked to investigate, find the cause, and also offer a solution.
+I was asked to investigate, to find the cause, and also offer a solution.

 The carpet had recently been removed from the front entrance hallway because it had become stained.
-The floor in question is red in colour, and when tapped sounded hollow in places, but consistently as in the sound of the depth, indicative of a floor type screed.
+The floor in question is red in colour, and when tapped sounded hollow in places, but consistently as in the sound of the depth, indicative of a floor type screed/covering.
 Very high readings were noted when the floor was tested with a damp meter, all of this pointed to me that this is possibly a magnesite floor.
-With a typical magnesite floor you would expect very high readings using a damp meter.
+With a typical magnesite floor you would expect consistent very high readings using a damp meter.

 Unfortunately on the day of the survey, the visible puddle wasn’t evident, but as somebody that has previous experience with this issue first hand I was pretty certain I knew what the issue was, it was just a question of proving it……